 This experience has often left our young people with highly impaired abilities to get on with others in a consistent and satisfying way.
 However, from experience and research it is clear that many young people actively worry about their families while in care, and they often return to their families in some way once they have left the care system.
 This is why at Oracle we focus on how we can help our young people heal and develop, and where appropriate provide support to their families too.
 We do our utmost at Oracle Care to provide a sense of family within the organisation.

-The therapeutic care we provide at Oracle is based around our own robust theoretical model.
+The therapeutic care we provide at Oracle is based around our own robust theoretical model (see link below).
 This model has at its heart a thorough understanding of attachment theory, good parenting styles and an understanding of the many ways in which young people communicate their inner world.
 These elements are set against a backdrop of family-based work where appropriate.
 We try to foster an atmosphere of attunement, where carers are able to tune in to our young people’s needs and help develop their ability to express their own needs.
 We take the approach that the whole system around the child needs to be therapeutic in order for the child to heal him or herself.
 Broadly we take a three-pronged approach: ensuring the teams and systems around the children are therapeutic, working with families, and working with children on an individual basis.

 Throughout their time with us at Oracle, every young person’s progress is regularly monitored and assessed through our ‘Team Around the Child’ process.
 This ensures that professionals from each young person’s care, clinical and education teams have constant and integrated input, ensuring we provide a synergistic approach to how we look after our young people.
 Our focus is on celebrating positive outcomes and planning for the future.

 Therapeutic Parenting through a Skilled Workforce